worace/worace.github.io/_drafts/youre-in-the-jarmy-now-application-packaging-for-the-jvm.md

 layout: post
 ---

 The JVM is a big tent.
 Maybe you're a seasoned veteran, who's lived through it all from Applets to J2EE.
-Or maybe you're a weirdo like me who came in through Clojure, only to find that love for parentheses and immutable data structures is actually a slippery slope into deep knowledge of GC tuning parameters and Classpath troubleshooting.
+Or maybe you're a weirdo like me who came in through Clojure, only to find that love for parentheses and immutable data structures is actually a slippery slope into GC tuning and Classpath troubleshooting.

 This article is targeted at the latter group, and aims to provide a crash course in JVM app packaging for newcomers to the platform.
 We'll cover compilation basics, JARs, `pom.xml`, and deployment strategies.
 This is less about accomplishing tasks with a specific build tool and more about developing a mental model for how code gets packaged and distributed on the JVM.